-TL;DR: Aetna, a CVS Health company, modified CPB 0704 covering indirect measurement of left ventricular filling pressure (LVFP), effective November 26, 2025.
-CPT 0932T and HCPCS C9786 are explicitly non-covered under this policy.
-Here's what billing teams need to do.
+TL;DR: Aetna, a CVS Health company, modified CPB 0704 covering indirect measurement of left ventricular filling pressure, effective November 26, 2025.
+CPT 0932T and HCPCS C9786 are both explicitly non-covered under this updated coverage policy.

 Quick-Reference Table